Supporting Global Neighbours– Voice Your Support for Canadian Aid!

 There are many values that we share as Canadians that motivate us to end global hunger, including compassion for others, generosity, equality and justice for the oppressed, fostering a culture of peace and security, and upholding human dignity and rights.
 But values alone do not create change.
 Take action to hold governments and decision-makers accountable on these issues.

-International assistance has flattened while global needs are growing
+International assistance is falling while global needs are growing

-While we have made considerable progress, hunger -caused by poverty, natural disasters, conflict, inequality, and poor governance- still requires our attention.
+While we have made considerable progress in reducing hunger, more than 800 million people still go to bed hungry.
 In the past, Canada has been a leader in responding to the needs of people in the developing world.
-More recently, our Overseas Development Assistance (ODA) has declined.
+More recently, Canadian aid has declined.

-Currently, there are numerous complex, protracted crises, resulting from conflict, drought, and natural disasters, including famine-like conditions in parts of Africa and Yemen.
-Canada, as a rich country that prides itself in equality and diversity, should be doing more to help those who are most in need.
+Currently, there are numerous hunger crises resulting from conflict, drought, and natural disasters made worse by climate change.
+Canada, as a rich country that prides itself incompassion and generousity, should be doing more to help those who are most in need.

 What can you do?